ybur-yug/git_kv_store_tutorial/README.md

-# Exlporing Git: From git init to a KV store
+# Exploring Git: From git init to a KV store

 ## Why?
 It was a good excuse to get to know git's innards a bit better, as well as work on something